 - Optional 4 days in New Orleans – The Bayou: Swamp Tour and Cajun Encounters

 New Orleans surprised us.
 We didn’t expect to love it so much, but this city isn’t just about partying and debauchery.
-There is an interesting history, rich culture and incredible music scene.
+There is an interesting history, rich culture, and an incredible music scene.
 I don’t know what I loved more, seeing the sights during the day, or spending the nights listening to Jazz.
 Whether you are looking for cultural experiences, live music or a good party, there is something for everyone in New Orleans, you won’t be sleeping.
-It’s too exciting to spend much time in the hotel.
+It’s too exciting to spend a lot of time in the hotel.
 But don’t worry, our NOLA itinerary will help you make the most of your time.

 New Orleans’ French Quarter is famous for the party on Bourbon Street, but the quarter itself has plenty of things to see and do.
 This is a place you want to hang out and explore for at least a day.